DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 end
 ```
 - `vagrant up --provider=digital_ocean`
 - After starting the Static Web Server should be up and running.
-You can access it via [Jenkins server droplet IP]:8080.
+You can access it via [Static Web Server IP]:8080.
+- beware that if the deploy script isn't in the current repository, you'll need to change it to your github repository
 ## We are Done!

 That is it!
-After creating and running the above four build jobs you should have the web application up and run on our remote machine.
+After doing a commit to your designated github repository you should have the web application up and run on our remote machine.
 Try to point our browser to http://

 This guide is base on The lecture notes [05-Continuous Integration and Delivery](https://github.com/datsoftlyngby/soft2017fall-lsd-teaching-material/blob/master/lecture_notes/05-Continuous%20Integration%20and%20Delivery.ipynb)